Frequently Asked Questions

 Which Cloud Service Providers are used to run my applications?

-We use different cloud service providers depending on the core location you select.
+We use different Cloud Service Providers depending on the core location you select.
 The list can be found in our Data Processing Agreement.

 Our core locations can run on any Cloud Service Provider.
 Koyeb also supports edge and on-premise deployments for Enterprises workload.
 Please contact us if you have such a need.